TornOne/League-Client-Automation/README.md

 # Usage
 Run `League Client Automation.exe` before or after opening up the League client.
 You should get some lines of information as it is starting up (as well as some errors if you started it before opening League - this is normal).
 The program should be operational once it tells you the game version, your summoner ID, and "Connected to client".
 You can type `help` to get an explanation of possible commands.
 I will not be duplicating the full help text here.

 The program runs without user intervention for most of the time, but it is possible to save rune page presets as well as load champions manually (for example, if the automatic loading messes up or you decide to play a different lane than the one you were assigned).
 The save/load syntax is `save/load champion lane`.
 Specifying the lane is optional.
 Both champion and lane names may be partial.
 Example: `load ez bot`
 For saving preset rune pages, first create a new rune page or edit an existing one.
 Upon clicking "SAVE" in the in-game UI, you will be notified with a "Runes updated" message, indicating the program has remembered this rune page.
 You can then save this rune page to a champion e.g. `save lux`.
 When you next play / load this champion (in a matching lane), the saved rune page will be loaded alongside the LolAlytics page, prioritizing the saved page.

+The numbers displayed in automatic item set category names are, to put it simply, relative adjusted win rates.
+Bigger is better, but keep an open mind about what items you actually need at the time.

 # Configuration
 The following is a list of all the configuration options along with explanations and possible values.